Your Cart (0)

 Frequently Asked Questions

-By leading with what online cannot replicate: the story, the curation, and the community.
-Email campaigns that explain why a product was selected, who made it, and how it connects to the business's values give Wicker Park shoppers a reason to buy locally even when the same or similar item is available online.
-Limited-edition collaborations, maker spotlights, and exclusive in-store experiences promoted through email create urgency and exclusivity that online marketplaces cannot match.
+By offering what online cannot: the story, the curation rationale, and the maker relationship.
+Email campaigns that explain why a specific piece was selected for the shop, who made it, and how it fits into the business's larger aesthetic give Wicker Park shoppers a reason to buy locally even when a comparable product is available on a major retail platform for the same price.
+Limited-edition collaborations between Milwaukee Avenue retailers and local artists, promoted through email before they appear anywhere else, create the kind of exclusivity that online marketplaces structurally cannot replicate.

-Weekly sends work for most Wicker Park businesses, with additional sends around events and seasonal moments.
-The key is content quality over frequency.
-One exceptional email per week that tells a story, introduces a product with context, or previews an event outperforms three generic promotional emails.
-Wicker Park subscribers will tolerate and even welcome higher frequency when every email delivers creative value, but they will unsubscribe quickly from repetitive, uninspired content.
+Weekly sends work for most Wicker Park businesses with enough content to fill that frequency.
+Businesses with strong seasonal patterns can add event-specific sends during peak periods like Wicker Park Fest or the holiday season without overloading the list.
+The principle in Wicker Park is quality over frequency: one excellent send per week that tells a story, introduces a product with cultural context, or previews an event outperforms three generic promotional sends.
+Subscribers will accept higher frequency when every email delivers something worth opening.
+They will unsubscribe from repetitive, uninspired content quickly.

 Ready to get started in Wicker Park?